G-Core/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 If you want to create a new firewall, refer to our article on <a href="https://gcore.com/docs/cloud/networking/add-and-configure-a-firewall" target="_blank">adding and configuring a firewall</a>.

+## Step 7.
+Set up authentication

 <tabset-element>

-#### Linux Virtual Machine
+### Linux Virtual Machine

-8\.
 Configure an SSH key for a remote SSH connection.
 You can add an existing SSH key or generate a new one.
 For instructions on how to generate and configure the key, check out this guide: <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-via-ssh" target="_blank">Connect to a VM via SSH</a>.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/create-an-instance/11-ssh-key.png" alt="SSH keys section with three options: select, generate, or add a new SSH key" width="80%">

 In addition to SSH keys, you can also set up a password for your Virtual Machine, as described in [step 9](#configure-user-data).
 Setting a password is necessary if you want to connect to a Linux VM <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel#connect-to-a-linux-instance" target="_blank">from the Customer Portal</a>.

-#### Windows Virtual Machine
+### Windows Virtual Machine

-8\.
 Configure **Access** by setting a password for the Admin user.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/create-an-instance/12-access-for-windows-instance.png" alt="Access field with a password" width="80%">